-- The governmental funds had a positive fund balance change of \$93,858 in comparison with the prior year. - The Water Fund had a positive fund balance change of \$ 2,711,675.
-This is primarily due to the federal and state grant monies for the Water Treatment Plant Up-grade. - The Wastewater Fund had a negative fund balance change of \$368,578.
-This negative balance change is due to the depreciation expenditures for the Wastewater Treatment Plant Up-grade with a total asset value of \$12,453,248 and a 30 years life expectancy, the calculated annual depreciation is \$415,108.
-The recent adopted are expected to cover capital costs such as depreciation and debt service.
-Depreciation is an operating expense according to the Governmental Accounting Standards Board (GASB) and needs to be recovered through fees and service charges. - The Solid Waste Fund had a positive fund balance change of \$14,628.
+- The governmental funds had a negative fund balance change of \$84,853 in comparison with the prior year, due to the capital costs for the sports field lights and the iron fence at Tito Huerta Park and Children's Park respectively. - The Water Fund had a negative net position change of \$264,289.
+This is primarily due to the depreciation expenditures for the new Water Treatment Plant Up-grade with a total asset value of \$10,468,405 and a 40 years life expectancy, the calculated annual depreciation for 9 months of the 2017-2018 year is \$193,886. - The Wastewater Fund had a negative net position change of \$480,861.
+This negative balance change is due to the depreciation expenditures for the Wastewater Treatment Plant Up-grade with a total asset value of \$12,453,248 and a 30 years life expectancy, the calculated annual depreciation is \$415,108. - The recently adopted rates are expected to cover capital costs such as depreciation and debt service.
+Depreciation is an operating expense according to the Governmental Accounting Standards Board (GASB) and needs to be recovered through fees and service charges. - The Solid Waste Fund had a positive net position change of \$19,300.